Sjors/nado-book/basics/address.md

 ### Along Came Bech32

-In March of 2017, [Pieter Wuille spoke about a new address format](https://www.youtube.com/watch?v=NqiN9VFE4CU), bech32, and it's been used since SegWit arrived on the scene.
+In March of 2017, Pieter Wuille spoke about a new address format^[<https://www.youtube.com/watch?v=NqiN9VFE4CU>], bech32, and it's been used since SegWit arrived on the scene.
 It isn't something that exists on the blockchain, rather it's a convention wallets can use.
 As the name suggests, it's a base 32 system, which means you have almost all the letters, and almost all the numbers, minus some ambiguous characters that you don't want to have because they look too much like numbers or letters.

 One of the biggest differences between bech32 and base58 is that there isn't a mixture of uppercase and lowercase letters.
 Instead, each letter is only in there once, which makes reading things out loud much easier.
 The other difference is it doesn't start with a specific number, making it appear arbitrary.
 It begins with bc1 or bc1q, but after that it could be anything.
 So the value zero is written as a Q, the value one is written as a P, the value two is written as a Z, etc.